honzikv/heimatkunde-dataset/README.md

 # Heimatkunde dataset
 Multi-modal layout analysis and classification dataset.

+## Experiments

+Experiments performed on this dataset are hosted on a different GitHub repository, which can be accessed here: https://github.com/honzikv/multimodal-document-processing-thesis

 ## Structure

 The root of the repository constitutes the root of the dataset.
 The structure is as follows: